Father’s Work Schedule Contributes to Approval for Mother to Move with Child to Another City

 The mother’s request was ultimately approved by the Court.

-The divorce lawyers at Arbesman Hamilton LLP can help you with the important decisions to make during a separation and divorce.
+The divorce lawyers at NULaw can help you with the important decisions to make during a separation and divorce.
 Our lawyers can help you navigate custody and access disputes, including child support, spousal support, and division of property.
 We help our clients understand their rights, allowing them to make informed, rational decisions.
 Contact us online or call us at 416-481-5604 to schedule your consultation.